SlowMo24/ChangesetMD/README.md

 contains 1,000 diffs so there is generally one directory per day with one day occasionally crossing two directories.

 Unfortunately there is no metadata file that goes along with the changeset diff files (like there is with the map data diff files) so there isn't a way to narrow it down to one specific file.
-However it is safe to apply older diffs to the database since it will just update the data to its current state again.
+However, it is safe to apply older diffs to the database since it will just update the data to its current state again.
 So just go back 2 or 3 hours from the timestamp in the dump file and start there.
 This will ensure that any time zone setting or daylight savings time will be accounted for.
 So in the example from above, look for the file with a timestamp around November 15th at 23:00 since that is 3